kiyomiyoshi/rt_type1_roc/README.md

 ## Files

-`perception` folder includes data and code for the main manuscript, where `analysis_perception.R` implements all the analyses reported.
+The `perception` folder includes data and code for the main manuscript, where `analysis_perception.R` implements all the analyses reported.
-`memory` folder includes data and code for the supplementary material, where `analysis_memory.R` implements the relevant analyses.
+The `memory` folder includes data and code for the supplementary material, where `analysis_memory.R` implements the relevant analyses.